bbauska/W3Cx-3of5/README.md

 5.  </style>
 ```

-<h4>2 - Select the <canvas> element for use from JavaScript</h4>
+<h4>2 - Select the &lt;canvas&gt; element for use from JavaScript</h4>

-We can have more than one <canvas> in a single page, and canvases will be manipulated with JavaScript like other elements in the DOM.
+We can have more than one &lt;canvas&gt; in a single page, and canvases will be manipulated with JavaScript like other elements in the DOM.

 <h4>For example with:</h4>
 ```